sdelements/lets-chat/CONTRIBUTING.md

 - `xmpp` - Issues that are related to XMPP functionality.

-For a complete look at our labels, see the [project labels page](https://github.com/sdelements/lets-chat/labels).
+For a complete look at our labels, see the [project labels page][labels].

 #### Milestones

 - `backlog` - Issues that are we are not committing to yet, but may be nice to have in the future.

 ## Bug reports